crustio/crust-wiki/docs/getting-started.md

 ## Join Crust

-The Crust mainnet is advancing steadily.
-Now, the claim functions of [CRU](claims.md) and [lockedCRU](claims-locked-cru.md) have been opened.
+The Crust mainnet is advancing steadily, and the CRU claim function is now open.
+The owner of CRU-ERC20 can claim CRU-ERC20 to Crust mainnet.
+Claims include [claim CRU](claims.md) and [Claim Locked CRU](claims-locked-cru.md).

 ## Use Crust